groupdocs-watermark/GroupDocs.Watermark-Docs/net/developer-guide/advanced-usage/loading-documents/load-document-of-specific-format.md

 ---
 The constructors [Watermarker(String)](https://reference.groupdocs.com/net/watermark/groupdocs.watermark/watermarker/constructors/4) and [Watermarker(Stream)](https://reference.groupdocs.com/net/watermark/groupdocs.watermark/watermarker/constructors/main) can load a document of any supported format.
 When you're loading a document, GroupDocs.Watermark automatically detects its type and creates an instance of the appropriate class.
 If document format is not supported, constructor throws [UnsupportedFileTypeException](https://reference.groupdocs.com/net/watermark/groupdocs.watermark.exceptions/unsupportedfiletypeexception).
 If you need specify the format of a document to load, you can use constructors with [LoadOptions](https://reference.groupdocs.com/net/watermark/groupdocs.watermark.options/loadoptions) parameter.

-The following examle demonstrates how to create a watermarker for the Spreadsheet document:
+The following example demonstrates how to create a watermarker for the Spreadsheet document:

 **AdvancedUsage.LoadingDocuments.LoadingDocumentOfSpecificFormat**